Benjamin West: The Death of General Wolfe

 West painted his most famous, and possibly most influential painting, The Death of General Wolfe, in 1770 and it exhibited at the Royal Academy in 1771.
 The painting became one of the most frequently reproduced images of the period.
 It returned to the French and Indian War setting of his General Johnson Saving a Wounded French Officer from the Tomahawk of a North American Indian of 1768.
 When the American Revolution broke out in 1775 he remained ambivalent, and neither spoke out for or against the Revolutionary War in his land of birth.

 West became known for his large scale history paintings, which use expressive figures, colours and compositional schemes to help the spectator to identify with the scene represented.
 West called this "epic representation".
 His 1778 work The Battle of the Boyne portrayed William of Orange's victory at the Battle of the Boyne in 1690, and strongly influenced subsequent images of William.
-In 1806 he produced The Death of Nelson, to commemorate Horatio Nelson's death at the Battle of Trafalgar.
+In 1806, he produced The Death of Nelson, to commemorate Horatio Nelson's death at the Battle of Trafalgar.

 Later religious painting

-St Paul's Church, in the Jewellery Quarter, Birmingham, has an important enamelled stained glass east window made in 1791 by Francis Eginton, modelled on an altarpiece painted c.
+St Paul's Church, in the Jewellery Quarter, in Birmingham, has an important enameled stained glass east window made in 1791 by Francis Eginton, modelled on an altarpiece painted c.
 1786 by West, now in the Dallas Museum of Art.
 It shows the Conversion of Paul.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1791.

-West is also well known for his huge work in the Chapel of St Peter and St Paul which now forms part of the Old Royal Naval College in Greenwich, London.
+West is also well known for his huge work in the Chapel of St Peter and St Paul, which now forms part of the Old Royal Naval College, in Greenwich, London.
 His work, The Preservation of St Paul after a Shipwreck at Malta, measures 25 by 14 ft and illustrates the Acts of the Apostles: 27 & 28.
 West also provided the designs for the other paintings executed by Biagio Rebecca in the chapel.

 Following a loss of royal patronage at the beginning of the 19th century, West began a series of large-scale religious works.
-The first, Christ Healing the Sick was originally intended as a gift to Pennsylvania Hospital in Philadelphia; instead he sold it to the British Institution for £3,000, which in turn presented it to the National Gallery.
+The first, Christ Healing the Sick, was originally intended as a gift to Pennsylvania Hospital in Philadelphia; instead he sold it to the British Institution for £3,000, which in turn presented it to the National Gallery.
 West then made a copy to send to Philadelphia.
 The success of the picture led him to paint a series of even larger works, including his Death on the Pale Horse, exhibited in 1817.